NightDream-Development/gb-carpack/README.md

 INSTALLATION
 --------------------------

-1. Download the latest version of the pack from: https://github.com/NightDream-Development/gb-carpack  (Download a ZIP version!!!)
+1. Download the latest version of the pack from: https://github.com/NightDream-Development/gb-carpack/releases  (Download a ZIP version!!!)

-2. Go to your desktop and unzip the files
+2. Go to your resource or [assets] folder

-3. Navigate to your FiveM server directory and drag them to a directory or create one like [assets] or [cars].

-Important to name the main driectory with [*] !!!
+3. put the gb-carpack script in the folder

 4. Go to your Server-CFG and find a playe where you can add a new line of command.